 Being hydrated also dilutes the urine and speeds its journey through the system, making it harder for bacteria to reach and infect the cells that line the urinary organs.

-There is no set recommendation about how much water to drink every day — people’s needs are different.
+There is no set recommendation about how much water to drink daily — people’s needs differ.
 However, on average, adults should drink

 Urinate when the need arises